 Research Profile

-The research profile "Biomedicine for Life and Quality of Life" consists of six focus areas: Molecular Biomecine, Fight against Cancer, Inflammation and Infection, Vascular and Transplantation Medicine, Neuroscience, and Medicine for Society.
-They are supported by two cross sectional areas: Personalised Medicine and Digital Medicine.
+The research profile “Biomedicine for Life and Quality of Life” encompasses six key focus areas: Molecular Biomedicine, Fighting Cancer, Inflammation and Infection, Vascular and Transplantation Medicine, Neuroscience, and Medicine for Society.
+These are complemented by two cross-cutting areas: Personalized Medicine and Digital Medicine.

 Focus areas

-Research into molecular processes in the human organism is at the heart of the “Molecular Biomedicine” focus area.
-The function in the healthy body as well as in the disease process is investigated.
-The aim is to gain a better understanding of the causes and development of diseases at a molecular level in order to develop new diagnostic and therapeutic options.
+Research into the molecular processes of the human organism is at the heart of the "Molecular Biomedicine" focus area.
+Scientists investigate molecular functions in both healthy and diseased states with the goal of deepening the understanding of the causes and development of diseases.
+This knowledge forms the basis for developing innovative diagnostic and therapeutic approaches.

-The research and treatment of tumor diseases is a proven focus of the Faculty of Medicine.
-Epidemiological figures show that, alongside cardiovascular diseases, tumor diseases are the main cause of death in Germany.
-Although considerable progress has been made in treatment in recent years, many tumor diseases continue to pose challenges for medicine.
+Research and treatment of tumor diseases represent an established priority of the Faculty of Medicine.
+Epidemiological data indicate that, along with cardiovascular diseases, tumor diseases are the leading cause of death in Germany.
+Despite significant advances in treatment in recent years, many tumor diseases continue to present major challenges for medicine.

-The immune system not only plays a decisive role in the defense against infections, but also in the development of autoimmune diseases, allergies and inflammatory reactions.
-The “Inflammation and Infection” area focuses on a wide range of immunological issues relating to topics such as immunomodulation, autoimmune reactions, resistance to currently available anti-infectives and inflammation research in infectious and non-infectious diseases.
+The immune system plays a crucial role not only in defending against infections but also in the development of autoimmune diseases, allergies, and inflammatory responses.
+The research area "Inflammation and Infection" addresses a broad spectrum of immunological issues, including immunomodulation, autoimmune reactions, resistance to existing anti-infective agents, and the study of inflammation in both infectious and non-infectious diseases.

-Transplantation research is a component of regenerative medicine that is characterized by constant innovation.
-At the Faculty of Medicine research topics include the ability to influence ischemia-reperfusion damage, which occurs when an organ has not been supplied with blood for a period of time, the prevention of transplant failure and - due to the lack of donor organs - the development of organ replacement procedures.
+Transplantation research, a key field within regenerative medicine, is characterized by continuous innovation.
+At the Faculty of Medicine, research focuses on strategies to mitigate ischemia-reperfusion injury, which occurs when an organ has been deprived of blood supply for a period of time, the prevention of transplant failure, and — given the shortage of donor organs — the development of organ replacement procedures.

-At the heart of this research focus is the decoding of central and peripheral neurodegenerative diseases.
-The aim is to investigate the structure and function of the nervous system in healthy and diseased states in order to develop new diagnostic and therapeutic concepts for neurological and mental illnesses.
+At the core of this research focus is the decoding of central and peripheral neurodegenerative diseases.
+The goal is to examine the structure and function of the nervous system in both healthy and diseased states, with the aim of developing new diagnostic and therapeutic approaches for neurological and mental disorders.

-In view of the changing age structure, a dramatically changing world of work and the constant growth in new technologies, health science issues are becoming increasingly important.
-Current topics of future-oriented health research include questions of prevention and care, especially for the chronically ill, dealing with disease risks in an ageing society, health science genome research and integrated medical and economic evaluation in connection with clinical studies.
+In light of demographic change, a rapidly evolving world of work and the continuous advancement of new technologies, health science issues are gaining increasing importance.
+Future-oriented research in this field addresses a wide range of topics, including prevention and care, particularly for individuals with chronic illnesses, the management of disease risks in an ageing society, health-related genome research, and the integration of medical and economic evaluation in the context of clinical studies.

 Cross-sectional areas